arguslab/pag-web/_pages/home.md

   - image_path: "images/projects/jawa-language.png"
     alt: "Jawa Language"
     title: "Jawa Language"
-    excerpt: "Jawa is an intemediate representation (IR) language for Java-like bytecode (eg., Java bytecode, Dalvik bytecode).
+    excerpt: "Jawa is an intermediate representation (IR) language for Java-like bytecode (eg., Java bytecode, Dalvik bytecode).
 It is a subset of Pilar language.
 Jawa defines the grammar for static analysis and IDE tools build upon it."
     url: "/jawa-language"
     btn_label: "Learn More"
   - image_path: "images/projects/jawa-compiler.png"